 Seek Advice Early

-If you are unsure about how to approach a complex issue or if you have a gut feeling that something is not right, seek advice from a business attorney straight away.
-Obtaining legal advice at an early stage on how best to proceed helps you to avoid a business dispute.
+If you are unsure about how to approach a complex issue or have a gut feeling that something is wrong, seek advice from a business attorney immediately.
+Obtaining legal advice early on how best to proceed helps you avoid a business dispute.

 It is best practice for a business to keep a written record of important documents or events in case a dispute later arises.
 This includes retaining copies of all emails, contracts, accounting information, loan documents, file notes, and meeting minutes.
 A business litigation attorney can assist you with developing a good document retention strategy and system.

 How Are Business Disputes Resolved?

 Before going to court, the parties may attempt to resolve an issue via alternative dispute resolution (e.g., negotiation, mediation, or arbitration).
 This can save the parties significant amounts of time and money.

 During a negotiation, the parties discuss the matter to try and resolve it amicably.
 While negotiation is a more informal process, business dispute lawyers will often be involved because they have skills that allow them to effectively navigate the process.

 Negotiation is the most cost-effective way to resolve a dispute.
 Negotiation avoids more formal processes that require the involvement of external parties.